The Best Food Proportions for Weight Loss

 On the other hand, you shouldn’t neglect the amount of protein in your breakfast.
 Eggs, for example, are a good choice.

-The key to this central meal of the day is maintaining a balance between vegetables (40%) and carbohydrates (40%).
+The key to this central meal of the day is maintaining a balance of food proportions between vegetables (40%) and carbohydrates (40%).

 - Foods like pasta, chickpeas, or quinoa are great choices for this time of day.